 Social Distancing Made Easy

 With the latest concerns due to the omicron variant, there have been additional measures put in place to help make cruising all the safer.
 Even the ships you see in headlines have, in most cases, positivity rates far lower than on shore in the US right now.
-Still it’s important to be diligent.
-Celebrity Cruises is now requiring masks, something they’d not previously done given their vaccination requirements.
+Still, it’s important to be diligent.
+Celebrity Cruises is now requiring masks be worn when indoors (except when eating/drinking), something they’d not previously done given their vaccination requirements.
 There is also signage about social distancing.

 It’s not hard to avoid crowds though - not only because Celebrity doesn’t tend to pack in as many folks as some lines, but also because there are very few people on this cruise.
-Between COVID concerns and canceled flights, the total number of people that made it onboard is 1065, compared to the roughly 1600 initially booked on this cruise.
-It’s making it quite easy to spread out, and hopefully makes it so the hard working crew can work slightly less hard this week.
+Between COVID concerns and canceled flights, the total number of people that made it onboard is 1065, about 40% of the ship's capacity, and far less than the roughly 1600 initially booked on this sailing.
+It’s making it quite easy to spread out, and hopefully makes it so the hard-working crew can work slightly less hard this week.

 Sail Away With Me on a Magic Carpet Ride